chowson/chowson.github.io/_posts/2017-07-17-simple-sitecore-content-feature-toggle.md

 and each deployment to the test environment resets the item to unpublishable.</p>

 <p>Having to mark the items as publishable and publish them on the test environments breaks
 the continuous delivery deployment pipeline because it introduces a manual step.
-Continous delivery aims to have a fully automated process that you can deploy and release any version of the software to any environment.</p>
+Continuous delivery aims to have a fully automated process that you can deploy and release any version of the software to any environment.</p>